[Lublin District, Poland] * [Chelm - Hrubieszow Death March]

 Below is information on the specific groups that formed between 1942 and 1944 in the district, each formed to fight off the Nazi murderers:

 Frank Blaichman's group was more successful because they were better armed.
-The group eventually rose to 75 fighters and merged with a group led by Shmuel "Mietek" Gruber in the summer of 1943.
-The combined group total was around 90 fighters.
+The group began with around 75 fighters, but in fall of 1942 50 of their fighters were killed in battle, leaving just 25 remaining.
 Blaichman's group was very successful in acquiring weapons, which several of the other Jewish partisan groups had great difficulty achieving.
 At just age 16 when the war started, Frank Blaichman became an unlikely leader and hero.
 He had no military background or training, but assumed the role of leader of the group for the purpose of avenging the blood of his murdered family members.
+The Blaichman group merged with a group led by Shmuel "Mietek" Gruber in the summer of 1943.
+The combined group total was around 90 fighters.

 Gruber's group had difficulty finding weapons after escaping from Lipowa 7.
 His group had around 20 persons and was largely unarmed, but had local connections with friendly farmers -- especially in a particular hamlet north of Lubartow called Przypisowka, where the villagers were involved in the Polish underground.
 The Gruber group placed vulnerable, sick, or elderly Jews with farmers they could trust to avoid attracting attention.